 The New York Pass gives you entrance to some of New York’s most iconic attractions.
 You can’t miss out on seeing the Empire State Building or Top of the Rock and the Statue of Liberty.
 The pass also has ‘Fast Track’ entry to some of these attractions, which saves valuable time.

 Do you love history?
-Then you can do a lot with the New York Pass: among others, you can visit the American Museum of Natural History, the Museum of Jewish Heritage and the 9/11 Museum.
+Then you can do a lot with the New York Pass: among others, you can visit the American Museum of Natural History, the Museum of the City of New York and the 9/11 Museum.

 If you like being outside, visit the Brooklyn Botanic Garden, New York Botanical Garden or the Cloisters Gardens.
 If you just want to go out and explore, I recommend making use of the Central Park bike rentals or tours and taking one of the many boat tours and cruises.
 And don’t forget to enjoy a great view of the city from the Top of the Rock, One World Observatory or the Empire State Building!

 Arts and Culture

 Art fanatics should definitely pay a visit to MoMA, the Metropolitan Museum of Art, the Whitney Museum of American Art and the Guggenheim.
 If you want to explore more of the city’s cultural diversity then you can take a variety of tours such as the Bronx Tour or the SoHo-Little Italy-Chinatown Walking Tour.